insteps/nbreader/README.md

 ## Requirements / Dependencies

-1. Newsbeuter (or Newsboat, make link for Newsbeuter)
+1. Newsbeuter (or Newsboat, with link for Newsbeuter)
 2. Sqlite3
 3. Curl(default) or Wget
 4. PHP 5.4+